 The seaside town boasts a continental charm and is proud to be England’s only Royal Harbour Marina.
 Go on a boat trip to spot seals on the Goodwin Sands and explore the town’s historical compelling past which includes landings by Anglo-Saxons, Romans and Saints.
 Just five minutes and 41 seconds ahead of GMT, discover the Clock House at the Ramsgate Maritime Museum where it was calculated.

-Getting here: There are frequent trains between St Pancras Intl, London Victoria, Charing Cross and Ramsgate.
-Journey times are over two hours from London and just over an hour on our high speed service from St Pancras.
+Getting here: There are frequent trains between St Pancras International, London Victoria, Charing Cross and Ramsgate.
+Journey times are over two hours from London and just over an hour on our high speed service from St Pancras International.